OpenChannelSSD/documentation/docs/gettingstarted.md

 # How to use

 To use an Open-Channel SSD, support in the operating system kernel is required.
 The Linux kernel has support since the LightNVM subsystem was introduced in version 4.4.
 As the project is under development, it is preferred to use the latest available kernel.
+You'll need the the following to get going:

+ * Linux kernel 4.12+
+ * Latest nvme-cli
+ * qemu with Open-Channel support (optional)

 ## Install Linux Kernel 4.12+